dstackai/dstack/docs/docs/installation/index.md

 ### RunPod

-Log into your [RunPod](https://www.runpod.io/console/) console, click Settings in the sidebar, expand the `API Keys` section, and click the button to create a key.
+Log into your [RunPod :material-arrow-top-right-thin:{ .external }](https://www.runpod.io/console/) console, click Settings in the sidebar, expand the `API Keys` section, and click the button to create a key.

 Then proceed to configuring the backend.